DShamaev/KotlinRSSReader/README.md

 # KotlinRSSReader
-Simple Android RSS reader witten in Kotlin.
+Simple Android RSS reader written in Kotlin.
 Based on MVVM and android architecture components

 ## Project Goal

-Learn to use Kotlin + LiveData + Databinding and test latest Android features
+Learn to use Kotlin + LiveData + Databinding and to be a playground for latest Android features

 This project showcases the following Architecture Components:
 * Room